CubeVic/My_notes/docs/CCTV/wireshark.md

 #### Packet list

-It display all the packages captured
+It displays all the packages captured.

 * **No**: This field indicates which packets are part of the same conversation.
 It remains blank until you select a packet.
 * **Time**: The timestamp of when the packet was captured is displayed in this column.
 The default format is the number of seconds or partial seconds since this specific capture file was first created.